Can we go on holiday abroad right now?

 So, travel is back on the agenda in December?

-Yep.
-It is no longer prohibited for anyone in England to leave their homes to travel.

-The government guidance states that accommodation providers must remain closed in areas that fall under Tier 3, like London, and that people who live in these highest risk areas should ‘avoid travelling to other parts of the UK, including for overnight stays other than where necessary, such as for work, education, youth services, to receive medical treatment, or because of caring responsibilities’ but there is no actual travel ban preventing people from moving around the country.
+Well, briefly that was the case.
+Government guidance states that accommodation providers must remain closed in areas that fall under Tier 3 and that people who live in these high risk areas should ‘avoid travelling to other parts of the UK, including for overnight stays other than where necessary, such as for work, education, youth services, to receive medical treatment, or because of caring responsibilities’ but there is no actual travel ban preventing people from moving around the country.
+People who live in areas that fall under the new Tier 4, however, must not travel in or out of their area and must not stay overnight anywhere other than their home.

+Though the guidance still states that people living in Tiers 1 and 2 can travel, speaking on December 19, PM Boris Johnson said: ‘We are asking everyone, in all tiers, to stay local.’

 Can we go abroad?

+It’s a no for people living in Tier 4 areas, like London.
+‘Those in Tier 4 areas will not be permitted to travel abroad apart from limited exceptions, such as for work purposes,’ said Johnson on December 19, adding: ‘People should carefully consider whether they need to travel abroad and follow the rules in their tier.’

-Yes.
-The same rules apply to international travel.
-‘Domestic and international travel [are] permitted again subject to guidance in each tier,’ reads the government’s ‘Winter Plan’.
-Again, it isn’t encouraged for people who are living in Tier 3 areas but there is no official ban in place preventing it.
+Travel abroad already wasn’t encouraged for people are in Tier 3 areas but there is no official ban in place preventing it.

 Where can we travel now without facing quarantine?